 Read the label on the bottle and avoid the following chemicals:

 Formaldehyde is most commonly associated with funeral homes and is used to preserve bodies after death.
-In nail polish, the chemical is also used as a preservative and to allow the nail polish to harden and dry faster.
+In nail polish, the same chemical is used as a preservative and to allow the nail polish to harden and dry faster.
 Quick-dry nail polish often contains formaldehyde.

 Hazards During Pregnancy